-Candidates who have completed an appropriate master’s degree in Counseling, Psychology, Social Work, or Education from National University or another regionally-accredited institution can work toward a Pupil Personnel Services Credential with a School Counseling Specialization (PPSC) (i.e. without receiving another master’s degree).
-To meet state-required competencies for the credential, candidates must complete either the entire Master of Science in Educational Counseling or the prerequisites and requirements for the MS in Educational Counseling not already met in previous graduate coursework.
+Candidates who have completed an appropriate master’s degree in counseling, social work, or psychology related to education/clinical practice from this or another regionally-accredited institution can work toward a Pupil Personnel Services Credential with a School Psychology Specialization without receiving another master’s degree.
 Course equivalence cannot be granted for life experiences.

 Candidates enrolled in the credential program are not awarded the master’s degree until they have completed all coursework and have successfully completed the PRAXIS exam.
 All coursework must be completed prior to the PPSC credential recommendation.
 Course equivalence cannot be granted for life experiences.